Writer Beware logo

 Ivery was notable for her attempts to intimidate dissatisfied clients and people who attempted to expose her activities.
 Authors were told that she would “blacklist” them so that publishers wouldn’t look at their manuscripts.
 Writer Beware staff received death threats (bizarrely, Ivery also claimed at various times to be our agent).

-As a result of a large number of author complaints (and lobbying by Writer Beware), a criminal investigation into Ivery’s activities was launched by the FBI in 2001.
+In 2001, as a result of a large number of author complaints (and lobbying by Writer Beware), a criminal investigation into Ivery’s activities was launched by the FBI.
 Writer Beware assisted the case agent in the investigation, sharing documentation and contacting victims.
 Ultimately, nearly 300 victims were identified.

 Under pressure from the investigation and dogged by increasing public knowledge of her scammery, Ivery decided to fold Press-Tige Publishing.
 On June 19, 2002, she filed a Chapter 7 bankruptcy petition in the United States District Court for the Northern District of New York (if granted, a Chapter 7 petition results in liquidation).
 At her first bankruptcy hearing on July 26, Ivery testified under oath that all the authors listed on Schedule F of her bankruptcy petition had canceled their contracts with Press-Tige.
 This was a lie.
 Additionally, many authors’ names had been left off the creditors’ list.